kin5/webbridge/README.md

 Unless of course it *doesn't work*, which in that case you should head on over to the issues section and let me know.

-## finally
-Provide some feedback if you're interested in helping out.
-I'm always open to criticism and contribution.

 # advanced usage

 Despite this applicaton not being very advanced, it has some nifty features for you to take advantage of.